cyberark/conjur-puppet/README.md

 [Conjur](http://www.conjur.net) allows you to store secrets in an encrypted database and control access to them; a host then can use its own security credentials and identity to securely fetch the secrets and use them in configuration.

+Another feature of Conjur is central management of SSH access to hosts;
+conjurized hosts are a first-class resource in Conjur RBAC engine and can be access controlled with arbitrary flexibility and granularity.

 This module handles
 - installing Conjur client,
 - configuring it,
 - creating a host identity with Conjur host factory,
+- configuring the host for Conjur SSH access control,
 - fetching secrets and using them in config files.

 ## Setup

-### What hostidentity affects
+### What conjur affects

 * conjur client package,
-* conjur config and identity files - `/etc/conjur.{conf,identity}`,
+* conjur config and identity files - `/etc/conjur.{conf,identity}`.

+If secrets management is used, then additionally
 * any config files you conjurize.

+If SSH access management is used, then additionally
+* NSS, nslcd and sshd configuration.

 ### Setup Requirements